 Cullen International is tracking and comparing the progress made by the 27 EU member states in transposing the Revised Directive on the Security of Network and Information Systems (NIS2).

-EU member states have until 17 October 2024 to transpose the NIS2, which replaces the existing NIS Directive.
+EU member states had until 17 October 2024 to transpose the NIS2, which replaces the existing NIS Directive.

 All you need to know about the new NIS2 Directive – Part 1: Scope